Bulls Ferry

 Bulls Ferry (also Bull's Ferry) is an area along the Hudson River, just north of Weehawken Port Imperial in the towns of West New York, Guttenberg and North Bergen in New Jersey.
 It takes its name from a pre-Revolutionary settlement belonging to the Bull family, who operated a row-and-sail ferry to the burgeoning city of New York across the river.

 During the Revolutionary War, the British built and occupied a blockhouse in the area of Bull's Ferry, an area known to the British as Block House Point.
 This fort was the site of several skirmishes between the British and American forces.
-Brigadier General Anthony Wayne led American troops from New Bridge on a raid against the blockhouse on July 20, 1780, in the Battle of Bull's Ferry.
+Brigadier General Anthony Wayne led American troops from New Bridge on an unsuccessful raid against the blockhouse on July 20, 1780, in the Battle of Bull's Ferry.
 After the raid, the blockhouse was abandoned when British troops decamped to the fort at Bergen Neck.